Dismay in oil Twitterverse upon popular U.S. crude trader's exit

 “It was a death by a thousand cuts.
 Then someone said I was dishonest or something like that and I was like, ‘Why am I doing this crap?',” Rosenfeldt, who has been in the oil business for 16 years and on Twitter since 2009, said in an instant message on Friday.

-It’s not unusual for arguments to break out in the Twittersphere, and Rosenfeldt had told Reuters previously he had considered leaving the social media site because of negative responses from other members.
+It’s not unusual for arguments to break out in Twittersphere and Rosenfeldt had told Reuters previously he had considered leaving the social media site because of negative responses from other members.

 For many traders, including Rosenfeldt, Twitter is in some ways similar to the free-for-all spirit of the open-outcry trading pits, which have been replaced by electronic trading.